Want to learn how to make a quilt with an easy online workshop – totally free?

 It’s too stiff for the main applique, but you’ll never notice the stiffness on such small pieces as the eyes.

-I’ve got two different posts showing how you can embroider eye shapes.
+I’ve got two different posts showing how you can embroider eye shapes by machine.

 This one shows a “cheater” way to do it using a regular sewing machine.
 It only works for small eyes, like those on the Paper Dolls and Dinosaurs quilt patterns.